Africa's COVID-19 envoy blasts EU, COVAX over vaccine crisis | Health

 - Kenya

+The World Health Organisation in a separate briefing said COVID-19 case numbers are doubling in Africa every three weeks and the highly contagious delta variant is driving the new wave of infections.

+And the Lancet COVID-19 Commission African Task Force made an urgent appeal for at least 300 million vaccine doses so every African country can fully vaccinate at least 20% of its people by the end of August.
+It said 46% of the US population is fully vaccinated, with about 33% in the European Union and about 40% in China.

-However, Nkengasong and Masiyiwa announced that the first shipments of Johnson & Johnson and Pfizer vaccines with U.S. support will begin arriving next week.
-It was not clear how many doses would be in those first shipments.
+Nkengasong and Masiyiwa did announce some vaccine progress, saying the first shipments of Johnson & Johnson and Pfizer doses based on US support will begin arriving next week.
+It was not clear how many doses would be in the shipments.
 Meanwhile, more African-purchased doses will arrive in August, Masiyiwa said.

 The African continent has had 5.5 million confirmed COVID-19 infections and has seen a “remarkable'' 23% increase in deaths over the past week, the Africa CDC director said.